ICCB-Cologne/CNSistent/README.md

 Creating of breakpoints (see Breakpoint data type above).
 The function `make_breaks` will create de-novo breakpoints of a certain size, whereas `get_breaks` will return the breakpoints for a given `CNS_df`.

-#### Binning
+#### Aggregation

-Binning will produce segments of a certain size, aggregating the copy number values of the segments within the bin.
+Aggregation will produce segments of a certain size, aggregating the copy number values of the segment chunks into a single segment.

 There are the following aggregate functions: `mean`, `min`, `max`, and `none`.
 The `none` function will just split exiting bins, without additional aggregation.
 This is useful if you want to introduce additional breakpoints into the data.

-Binning can be done either using explicit segments, explicit breakpoints, or a breakpoint type (e.g. `arms`, `1000000`).
+Aggregation can be done either using explicit segments, explicit breakpoints, or a breakpoint type (e.g. `arms`, `1000000`).

-Three utility functions are included with binning:
+Three utility functions are included with aggregation:

 * `add_cns_loc`: For a CNS df, will add the center (`mid`) of a segment within the chromosome, within the linear genome (`cum_mid`) and the length of the segment (`length`).
 * `group_bins`: Will group all samples in a a CNS df, by default using the `mean` function.
 Segments are grouped on `cum_mid`.